12. Data frames#

 ## 4 virginica Petal.Length 5.552

-Some variables will sometimes need to be transformed relative to what is happening in a dataset’s subsets.
+Variables will sometimes need to be transformed relative to what is happening in a dataset’s subsets.
 This is the case, e.g., where we decide that missing values should be replaced by the corresponding within-group averages or want to compute the relative ranks or z-scores.

 If the loss of the original ordering of rows is not an issue, the standard split-apply-bind will suffice.
+Here is an example data frame:

 (x <- data.frame(